rjiovan/canvas/README.md

 # Canvas

 ### Introduction
-This project is an introduce to react hooks
+This project is an introduction to react hooks.

 ### User Story
 As user, I want to draw / paint within the browser so I can create a drawing.